jbuehl/solaredge/README.md

 ![CI](https://github.com/jbuehl/solaredge/actions/workflows/test.yml/badge.svg)

 #### ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !
+September 2025 update ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !
+Support for the SolarEdge homegrown encryption has been removed, as has the local DHCP/DNS server.
+Ethernet active and passive modes are still supported assuming that the inverter has old firmware that does not do encryption and it is not communicating with the actual SolarEdge server.

+#### ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !
 September 2023 update ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !
 When this project was started ten years ago, SolarEdge inverters communicated with their monitoring server using a proprietary data format that was sent in the clear.
 It was possible to reverse engineer most of the messages in order to obtain the optimizer level data which was not otherwise available.
 The same data was also available on the RS232 and RS485 interfaces which were provided on their inverters.
 A few years later, SolarEdge implemented a homegrown encryption algorithm for the communications to their monitoring server, which prevented access for a while until an effort by a number of contributors to this project was successful in figuring out the algorithm which got it working again.